maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * Upgrade to ASM 8.1 (pre-release).
 * Support for RxJava 3 in `ReactiveAdapterRegistry` while support for RxJava 1.x is deprecated.
+* Data binding support for Java 14/15 record classes and similarly styled constructors/accessors.
 * `ObjectProvider.ifAvailable/ifUnique` explicitly ignores beans from currently inactive scopes.
+* Optimized use of pre-sized `HashMap`, `ArrayList` and `ArrayDeque` instances.
 * Improve GraalVM native support by removing unsupported features from native images.
 * Introduce a `spring.spel.ignore` property to remove SpEL support for applications not using it.
 * Support for Quartz extensions in `CronExpression`: